gitkraken/gk-dev-docs/gk-dev/gk-dev-reseller.md

 ### Upgrade Quote

-Here’s how to obtain a quote for an upgrade (either adding licenses or changing plans).
+To quote for upgrades (adding seats or changing plans):

 1. Log into [gitkraken.dev](https://gitkraken.dev/?source=help_center&product=gitkraken_dot_dev)
-2. Select the customer’s organization from the top left dropdown (if you are part of more than one organization)
+2. Select the customer organization
-3. Navigate to the "Subscriptions" tab
+3. Go to "Subscriptions"
-4. Select "Edit Plan"
+4. Click "Edit Plan"
-5. Make the upgrade you would like (either adding licenses or changing plans) but don’t select purchase yet
+5. Make changes, but don’t purchase
-6. The Billing Summary will populate the cost of the upgrade on the customer’s subscription.
-Please use this to provide the customer an official quote for the upgrade
+6. Use the Billing Summary as an official quote

 ### Renewal Quote

 1. Log into [gitkraken.dev](https://gitkraken.dev/?source=help_center&product=gitkraken_dot_dev)
-2. Select the customer’s organization from the top left dropdown (if you are part of more than one organization)
+2. Select the customer organization
-3. Navigate to the "Subscriptions" tab
+3. Go to "Subscriptions"
-4. The Billing Summary will indicate the Annual Total.
-Please use this to provide the customer an official quote for the yearly renewal.
-The date of the renewal is listed as “Next charge”
+4. Use the Annual Total in the Billing Summary as the renewal quote.
+The “Next charge” date indicates the renewal timing.